 Visual learners remember by equating symbols to known objects.
 Their strength does not lie in listening nor in repetition and memorization.
-They tend to prefer content organized so they can snap a mental picture that is permanently stored and easily retrieved as needed.
+They tend to prefer content organized so they can snap a mental picture that is permanently stored and easily retrieved, as needed.
 The visual modality most frequently is accompanied by the tactile or kinesthetic modality.
 Researchers agree that visual content helps improve learning.
 (Creating Visual Explanations Improves Learning Bobek, E., Tversky, B. 2016)

 Children who learn tactilely must have the opportunity to use their hands to learn.
 This goes beyond paper and pencil learning.
 Tactile learners make meaning by moving things around, by manipulating objects that represent the concepts they are learning.